yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 ## Coping strategies

+Over the course of starting many new jobs, I've developed a collection of strategies for making the onboarding process less stressful and more productive.
+Here are the most helpful ones.

 ### Give it time

 The most important coping strategy for me is to realize that it takes time to get